Mayypeeya/CNN_Classification/README.md

 ### 5.2 Trained Classication Layer

-### 5.3 Comparison
+### 5.3 Comparing Models

+### 5.4 Visualizing what CNN learned with Grad-Cam

 ## 6.Discussion🗣️
-1. The data should be imported in the form of a numpy array for convenience when the data set uses multiple file formats. and make it possible to import data that has Augmentation is already arranged in the correct class.
+1. Import Data Method: Using **Numpy Array** to support multiple format of image dataset and make sure that augmentation is already arranged in the correct class.
-2. From the experiment, it was found that Adjusting the Augmentation feature directly affects the accuracy because Augmentation is like regularizing to reduce data overfit.
-Therefore, it was noticed that Before and after Augmentation the accuracy is different than XX%.
+2. From the experiment result, we found that adjusting the augmentation feature directly affects accuracy because augmentation is a regularization method that reduces data training is overfit.
+Therefore, it was noticed that before and after augmentation the accuracy is different than XX%.
-3. Using layer dropout (0.2) in model InceptionResNetV2 reduced test accuracy by approximately 20%.
+3. When using layer dropout (0.2) in **InceptionResNetV2 Model**, it wiil **reduced 20% test accuracy** approximately.
-4. Model InceptionResNetV2 provides lower accuracy with increasing batch size.
+4. **InceptionResNetV2 Model** provides lower accuracy when increasing batch size.

 ## 7. Conclusion👑